HadrienBoyer/GameDevGPT-01/README.md

 ## CHANGELOG

 See `CHANGELOG.md` at the repository root for initial entries.

 ---
 Maintenance: this repository keeps `README.md` and `CHANGELOG.md` at the root.
 Please keep them updated when making notable changes.

-## CHANGELOG

-See `CHANGELOG.md` at the project root for the initial entries.

----
-Maintenance: this repository keeps `README.md` and `CHANGELOG.md` at the root.
-Please keep them updated when making notable changes.